 Source: World Cruising Wiki

-First it will help you to realize whether you really like being on a boat and if you feel comfortable being constantly surrounded by water.
+First, it will help you to realize whether you really like being on a boat, and if you feel comfortable being constantly surrounded by water.

 It will also increase your chance to find a boat.
 Captains always value if the crew knows what they are doing and when they can rely on them.

-I think that it was also during our sailing adventure across the Atlantic that I got hooked to this way of traveling.
-No internet connection, just watching the ocean for hours and hours...
+I think that it was also during my sailing adventure across the Atlantic that I got hooked to this way of traveling.
+No internet connection and just watching the ocean for hours and hours.

 Do you want to arrive quickly?
 Then, go alone!

 Do you want to go far?
 Then, go together with other people!